Meet the startups that just pitched at EF’s 8th Demo Day in London

 As ever — although it’s hard to really judge these things based on 3-4 minute presentations alone — the pitching startups were impressive, with lots of emphasis on so-called deep tech.
 A definite theme this year was the potential to mix hardware sensors and machine learning to make predictions that solve specific industry or societal problems at scale and in a way that isn’t possible by humans alone.

-My wholly unscientific pick of the bunch were Mobilus Labs, because bone conduction communication is just cool; Kiroku, which has the potential to solve the patient record keeping overhead faced by medical staff, starting with dentists; and Sensum, which is building a software platform coupled with off-the-shelf hardware to detect and prevent premature childbirth.
+My wholly unscientific picks of the bunch were Mobilus Labs, because bone conduction communication is just cool; Kiroku, which has the potential to solve the patient record keeping overhead faced by medical staff, starting with dentists; and Sensum, which is building a software platform coupled with off-the-shelf hardware to detect and prevent premature childbirth.

 The full list of presenting teams (in their own words)